cumulous/web/README.md

 documentation are incomplete, and it should not be used in production.
 We're working hard to make it happen.**

-This project implements a web interface for the Serverless Application System for Storage and analYsis (SASSY) of scientific data.
+This project implements a web interface for the [Cumulous](https://github.com/cumulous) framework.

-It builds upon [Angular](https://angular.io/) framework for single-page applications.
+It uses [Angular](https://angular.io/) framework for single-page applications.

 ## Setting up